paigen11/file-read-challenge/README.md

 ### To Check Performance Testing
 Use one of the smaller files contained within the `indiv18` folder - they're all about 400MB and can be used with all 3 implementations.
 Run those along with the `console.time` and `performance.now()` references and you can see which solution is more performant and by how much.

-### To Put FEC Contribution Records in a MongoDB v4.x Collection
+### Option: Put FEC Contribution Records in a MongoDB v4.x Database Collection
 It is possible to reformat the input records to a Javascript Object Notation (JSON) format compatible with MongoDB database version 4.x.
 You must do some additional preparation work.
 The instructions here assume you are familiar with the Linux command line and Linux-based utilities such as sed and egrep.

 Download and unzip the indiv18.zip file.
 Download the header file noted above.
 Make note of the path where you unzipped the contribution files to.